mahoney1/test/extend_multi_org_3_orgs-amended.md

         cp -r /tmp/composer  /tmp/composer.bak

-The `Org 3` config files we need, is the `fabric samples` repo from `github.com/mahoney1`, which you would have downloaded to your $HOME directory from the Multi-Org (pre-requisite) tutorial eg.
+The `Org 3` config files we need, is the `fabric samples` repo from `github.com/mahoney1`, which you would have downloaded to your $HOME directory from the Multi-Org (pre-requisite) tutorial eg.   this is the repo you would have cloned previously.
+(Rob - this will be removed just FYI - merely verification)

         # git clone -b release-1.1 https://github.com/mahoney1/fabric-samples.git